srgk26/junest_build_image/README.md

 ## Junest installation instructions

-This would be the instructions for you to install junest (which are also in Filippo's documentation) using my custom build junest build image:
+This would be the instructions for you to install junest (which are also in Filippo's documentation) using my custom built junest build image:

 ```
 ## Downloading Junest